On the pod, the guys revisit Mac and Dennis: Manhunters from It's Always Sunny in Philadelphia Season 4, Episode 1 with special guest, Kaitlin Olson.

 Mac: We shave.

-Dennis: That's gonna be problem.
+Dennis: Well, that's gonna be problem.
 I laser.
 It's like a turtle shell down there.

 Megan: It's canon.